ionelmc/django-easyfilters/docs/filterset.rst

    .. method:: get_template(field_name)

-      This method can be overriden to render the filterset.
-It is called for each field in the filterset, with the field name being passed in.
+      This method is called for each field in the filterset, with the field name being passed in.

       It is expected to return a Django Template instance.
 This template will then be rendered with the following Context data: